Triarylmethane dye: Bridged arenes

 Where two of the aryl groups are bridged by a heteroatom, these triarylmethane compounds may be further categorized into acridines (nitrogen-bridged), xanthenes (oxygen-bridged), and thioxanthenes (sulfur-bridged).

 Synthesis

 The amine-containing dyes are often prepared from Michler's ketone or its diethylamino analogue.
 In this way, the third aryl group is readily differentiated.
 The Friedel–Crafts alkylation reaction is a popular method to prepare many of the phenolic derivatives:

 Applications

-In addition to their dominant use as dyes, many of these dyes react reversibly with acid and base, and thus serve as pH indicators.
+In addition to their dominant use as dyes, many of these dyes react reversibly with acids and bases, and thus serve as pH indicators.